All Humans Are Welcome Here!

 The Curse is Lifted

 In 2013 I started an annual tradition of sleeping on top of the tallest mountain.
 I don’t know why, but year after year I went up.
 Pressure built to go up again the next year, and so on.
 These extended 14er summits were not easy for the obvious reasons, but almost every time it ended up being harder than hard because of surprises at the top.
 2013: I had no idea what I was doing.
 It was very hard to get up that strange hill, especially since the notorious PCT clown Guino had dosed me with 200mg caffeine that morning (I’m caffeine-free).
-But it turned out to be bizarre and romantic, with a sunset and a sunrise akin to something… continue reading
+But it turned out to be bizarre and romantic, with a sunset and a sunrise akin to something you’d see on Star Trek.
+Kitten, King Street, Busted, and me, Puppy.
+And some Fireball liquor.
+We watch the sunrise continue reading…

 colorful sunset